Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 Ranking consistency assesses how consistent a metric is in ranking the methods across the different images.
 This is measured using Krippendorff's $\alpha$ \citep{krippendorff2018content}.
 Krippendorff's $\alpha$ is a statistic usually used to measure \textit{inter-rater reliability}: the degree to which different \textit{raters} (for example, for a psychological test) agree in their assessments.
 Krippendorff's $\alpha$ is defined as follows:

 where $D_o$ is the \textit{observed disagreement}, and $D_e$ is the \textit{disagreement expected by chance}.
-Before computing $\alpha$, we convert the metric score data into rank data by ranking the methods for each image.
-This rank data is then treated as ordinal data in the computation of $\alpha$.
-For more details on how these values are computed, we refer the reader to \citet{krippendorff2011computing}.
 If $\alpha = 1$, then the ranking is perfectly consistent: the ranking of methods produced by the metric is identical for each image.
 If $\alpha = 0$, then the ranking is completely random.
+For more details on how these values are computed, we refer the reader to \citet{krippendorff2011computing}.